 So you have decided to bring a new cat into the family but can’t decide on an adult or a kitten?
 There are pros and cons with either choice you make, hopefully, this article will help you in making a decision.

-Your own lifestyle should factor into your choice to adopt a cat or kitten also.
+Your lifestyle should factor into your choice to adopt a cat or kitten also.
 Generally, an older couple may be more inclined to want an adult cat, where a family with youngish children would prefer a kitten.
-Are you out for long periods of time?
+Are you out for long periods?
 An older cat is more able to entertain itself while you are out (usually by sleeping), whereas a kitten needs much more attention and supervision.

 - Adult cats are harder to find homes for than kittens, so you are giving one a second chance.